ryantigi254/FSD-Mental-Health-Safety-Benchmark/Assignment 2/reliable_clinical_benchmark/Mac-setup/docs/environment/ENVIRONMENT.md

 "
 ```

-## Publication Reproducibility Statement
+## Publication reproducibility statement

-> All experiments were conducted on macOS using a Python 3.11 virtual environment (`.mh-llm-benchmark-env`) with dependencies specified in `requirements.txt`.
-Key components include PyTorch 2.2.1, Transformers 4.38.2, spaCy 3.6.1, and scispaCy 0.5.3 (utilising the `en_core_sci_sm` clinical NER model).
+> Mac runs use Python 3.11 in `.mh-llm-benchmark-env` with dependencies pinned in `requirements.txt` (PyTorch 2.2.1, Transformers 4.38.2, spaCy 3.6.1, SciPy 1.10.1, scispaCy 0.5.3 with `en_core_sci_sm`).
+LM Studio-backed local inference is limited to 8B-class models on MLX/MPS; larger precision runs are handled separately on the Uni setup.